ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 (autoscaler-pro-con)=
 ## Should I enable autoscaling?
-Ray autoscaler support is optional.
+Ray Autoscaler support is optional.
 Here are some considerations to keep in mind when choosing whether to use autoscaling.

 ### Autoscaling: Pros
-**Cope with unknown resource requirements** If you don't know how much compute your Ray workload will require, autoscaling can adjust your Ray cluster to the right size.
+**Cope with unknown resource requirements.** If you don't know how much compute your Ray workload will require, autoscaling can adjust your Ray cluster to the right size.

-**Save on costs** Idle compute is automatically scaled down, potentially leading to cost savings, especially when you are using expensive resources like GPUs.
+**Save on costs.** Idle compute is automatically scaled down, potentially leading to cost savings, especially when you are using expensive resources like GPUs.

 ### Autoscaling: Cons